 What is Asset Finance?

 Asset finance is the funding raised by a company to either purchase or hire assets.
-Most businesses require some kind of asset in order to operate.
-Whether this be general office equipment, vehicles or specialised machinery.
+Dental practices all require some kind of asset in order to operate.
+Whether this be general office equipment, specialised machinery or even furniture.

-In many cases, companies do not have the up front cash required to purchase these assets.
+In many cases, companies do not have the up front cash required to purchase these assets, especially since most of the necessary equipment can be quite expensive.
 This is especially true of start-up businesses that have not had time to build up reserves of capital.

 It is also true of more established businesses that are experiencing cash flow issues, or maybe wish to purchase extremely expensive equipment.